 Conclusion

 The importance of tyres as a crucial component to your car’s performance and safety can’t be stressed upon enough.
 It becomes even more important to understand when to change your car tyres.
 By regularly inspecting your tyres, monitoring their age and being aware of the signs that indicate the time for a replacement, you can avoid the risks associated with worn or damaged tyres.
-Selecting the right tyres for your driving conditions and following best practices for tyre maintenance, such as correct tyre pressures, tyre rotations, wheel balancing and alignment checks, all contribute to ensure that your tyres last longer and provide the best possible performance.
+Selecting the right tyres for your driving conditions and following best practices for tyre maintenance, such as correct tyre pressures, tyre rotations, wheel balancing and alignment checks, all contribute to ensuring that your tyres last longer and provide the best possible performance.
 Remember, your tyres are the only point of contact between your vehicle and the road, so keeping them in good condition is vital for your safety and the safety of others on the road.

 FAQs